Company formation in the Czech Republic

 Value Added Tax (VAT) | Standard rate – 21%, Reduced rates – 15% and 10% for certain goods and services |

-This data provides an overview of the tax burden on companies in the Czech Republic.
-It is important to note that tax legislation may be subject to change and there are various tax incentives and exemptions that may apply depending on the specific circumstances of the company.
-It is always advisable to contact professional tax advisors and accountants for up-to-date information and specialised advice.
+The information provided is a general overview of the tax burden applicable to enterprises in the Czech Republic.
+Please note that the laws regulating taxes are subject to change, and numerous tax reliefs and exemptions may apply depending on the specific circumstances of the particular case.
+In any case, it is worth consulting professional tax advisors and accountants for up-to-date information and qualified advice.

 Authorised capital of a company in the Czech Republic